acc-wp/acc_user_importer/README.md

   such as 2020-11-23T15:05:00.
 Note that when after an automatic (timer triggered) run, the plugin updates that value, but not when the run was manually triggered.
+- Sync this comma-separated list of ACC member numbers: if member numbers are entered in this box, the plugin will just sync the data for those members instead of asking 2M for the list of members who have changes.
 - Set usernames to: what username to assign new members.
 Most section have decided to standardize on ACC Member Number.
 - Usernames will transition from ContactID?
 Only to be used by the